shivam091/rails_bootstrap_form/README.md

 ### Vertical Layout

-This layout is default layout for the form in which labels are above the fields and labels and fields take 100% of the width.
+This layout is default layout for the form in which labels are above the fields.
+In this layout, labels and fields take 100% of the width.

 Here's an example of how it looks like: